Corporate GovernanceCorporate Governance

 (1) Company Objectives, etc.

-This management principle is founded on the Spirit Venture Declaration.
-Under our parent company GMO Internet Group, Inc.'s corporate slogan of "Internet for Everyone," the GMO Internet Group is engaged in Internet Infrastructure Business, Online Advertising & Media Business, Internet Finance Business, Cryptoasset Business and the Incubation Business.
-The Spirit Venture Declaration embodies the spirit held since the founding of the company and is made aware and shared through various means to/with all GMO Internet Group's employees, and is featured on the company website.
+This management principle is founded on the "GMO-ism" which is based on the Spirit Venture Declaration.
+GMO Internet Group, Inc., the parent company, upholds the corporate slogan of "Internet for Everyone," and is engaged in Internet Infrastructure Business, Internet Security Business, Online Advertising & Media Business, Internet Finance Business, Cryptoasset Business and the Incubation Business.
+The Spirit Venture Declaration embodies the spirit held since the founding of the company and is made aware and shared through various means to/with all GMO Internet Group's employees.
+Information regarding the Spirit Venture Declaration is available on the company website.

 (2) Basic views and guidelines on corporate governance